 There are no fancy resorts in this part of Greece ( yet) and accommodation tends to be in small family run hotels or Airbnb rooms and apartments.

-the rich culture of Kalamata
+Take in the culture of Kalamata

 A thriving city in its own right, Kalamata can provide you with the urban experience of the Peloponnese region, featuring a variety of stunning sights and landmarks that will tell you all about the history and cultural heritage of Greece.
 The Victoria G Karelias collection of Greek Costumes is particularly worth a visit and considered one of the best costume collections in the world.